1. Parenting

 • 6

-5 Common Preschool Behaviour Problems And Practical, Gentle Ways Parents Can Handle Them
+5 Common Preschool Behaviour Challenges And Gentle Ways Parents Can Respond Effectively

 What behavioural problems mean in preschoolers

-The term 'behavioral problem' refers to any behavior or response that is not socially acceptable or considered normal for a child of a certain age.
-Children behave in particular ways to have their basic needs met or to ward off impending frustration.
-Although defiance and naughtiness are typical toddler behaviors, they cause concern when frequent, disruptive, and disturb the child's daily routine at home or school.
+Children's behaviour is a form of communication.
+They may act in certain ways to express needs, seek connection, avoid discomfort, or cope with frustration.
+Although defiance and naughtiness are typical toddler behaviors, they are a cause for concern when frequent, disruptive, and disturb the child's daily routine at home or school.

 Why preschool behavioural problems happen